Basal cell carcinoma is the most common form of skin cancer. It grows slowly and rarely spreads to other parts of the body.

 The doctor will ask about your symptoms and health history.
 A physical exam will be done.
 It will focus on your skin.

 A skin biopsy may be taken to look for signs of cancer.

 Copyright © Nucleus Medical Media, Inc.

-- Mohs micrographic surgery —surgery to remove skin in thin layers to be examined under a microscope
+- Mohs micrographic surgery to remove skin in thin layers and look at it under a microscope

 - Radiation therapy